-Using an international sample of 16 countries including Australia, Hoesli and Serrano (2007) observe that correlations between REITs and the general stock market have been decreasing since the 1990s.
+Using an international sample of sixteen countries including Australia, Hoesli and Serrano (2007) observe that correlations between REITs and the general stock market have been decreasing since the 1990s.
 Nonetheless, results from multi-factor regressions confirm positive relationships with stock and property market factors and negative relationships with bonds.
 The authors suggest that a large portion of return variation of REITs unexplained by stocks and interest rates could be captured if differences to management structure and degree of financial leverage are accounted for.

-A study of UK property companies by Stevenson, Wilson, and Zurbruegg (2007) finds that returns are highly affected by changes to long-term bond yields instead of short-term bills, even during periods of stable interest rates.
-This extends Liow's (2006) argument that rising interest rates not only increase borrowing costs but can signal impending economic contraction and falling demand for rental space.
+A study of U.K. property companies by Stevenson et al. (2007) find that returns are highly affected by changes to long-term bond yields instead of short-term bills even during periods of stable interest rates.
+They extend Liow's (2006) argument that rising interest rates not only increase borrowing costs, but can signal impending economic contraction and falling demand for rental space.
 This will further reduce values of properties owned by such companies.

-Studies of Australian REITs which examine the impact of a stapled structure on returns find increasing correlations with the stock market after 2003.
+Studies on Australian REITs which examine the impact of a stapled structure on returns have find increasing correlations with the stock market after 2003.
 Newell and Tan (2005) explain that because stapled trusts engage in property development, these REITs are more risky and result in higher returns.
-Ratcliffe and Dimovski (2007) also note that the defensive characteristics of REITs as a property investment against market risk have decreased.
+Ratcliffe and Dimowski (2007) also note that the defensive characteristics of REITs as a property investment against market risk have decreased.
 REITs have a significantly negative relationship with long-term interest rates but an insignificantly positive relationship with short-term rates.
 They suggest that REITs can reduce market and interest rate risk by maintaining lower debt ratios.
-During the GFC, Newell and Peng (2009) found gearing levels contribute to the underperformance of risk-adjusted returns.
+During the GFC, Newell and Peng (2009) find gearing levels contribute to the underperformance of risk-adjusted returns.
 Externally managed trusts outperform internally managed counterparts because of lower debt levels and fewer holdings of international property assets.

 This study aims to jointly examine the impact of borrowing and management structure in a sample period which includes the GFC and subsequent recovery of the REIT sector.
-Panel regressions on six unbalanced panels are employed.
-Panel quantile regressions of REITs on stock market returns and changes to short-term and long-term interest rates are also used, which allow observation whether the overall stock market and interest rates have consistent effects on returns at different ends of a business cycle.
+The use of panel quantile regressions on REITs on stock market returns and changes to short-term and long-term interest rates will allow us to determine if the overall stock market and interest rates have consistent effects on returns at different ends of a business cycle.